simoncblyth/opticks/notes/issues/impinging_volumes.rst

 * 30% of volumes have bbox containment issues, including PMT volumes

+  * bbox impingement doesnt mean solid impingement : it just provides a fast selection of possible collisions for more expensive object-object testing

-  * perhaps a missing transform bug ?
+  * perhaps a missing transform bug ? perhaps but first check obj-obj collisions

   * all the mn and mx in (mm) in the below table should be +ve, they are zero with coincidence and -ve with protrusion

   * TODO: check the instanced are correctly treated here

 Are checking containment by comparing the globally transformed axis aligned bbox of a node and its parent.

 * is there a better way to check containment ?
+YES : obj-obj

 * rotational transforms change box dimensions (as bbox stays axis aligned),

 * perhaps should transform into parent frame to make comparison ?